fredrikaverpil/pyside2-linux/README.md

 A build matrix is set up which will create jobs for each PySide2 wheel build.
 For each build, the Docker image is pulled down and then runned to build PySide2.

+If a `git tag` initiated the build, a Github release is peformed.
+All built wheels are deployed and attached to the Github release.

+Job auto cancellation is enabled for this project in Travis CI, which means that queued up jobs are cancelled if a new job is initiated within the same branch.

 <br><br>